makortel/test-project/README.md

 ### How to deal with design effort?

+### How to deal with overarching themes?

+I'm thinking things like "inspect IBs" or "improve threading efficiency".
+Or are these clear-enough that they don't need to be mentioned explicitly?

+One option would be to create milestones for them, and add feature issues to those, but I'm concerned that using milestones for two functions would be confusing (using issues for two concepts can already be confusing).

 ### How to deal with bug fixes done outside of framework?

 In principle it would be nice to to account them.

 ### How to deal with dependencies between issues?

 Add links in both directions?
-And keep dependent issues in "Pool of ideas" (in "Main view" for feature issues) or "To Do" (in quarter board for task issues)
+And keep dependent issues in "Pool of ideas" (in "Feature view" for feature issues) or "To Do" (in quarter board for task issues)